Executive Risk Clarity

 | 45 | Documentation | 45 CFR §164.316(b) | Documentation | Standard | Maintain required Security Rule documentation, retain it, make it available to responsible persons, and update it as needed. | retention, evidence repository, audit trail, document control, review cadence | Audit evidence, policies, procedures, risk records, vendor records | Needs Review | Medium | Evidence repository, retention schedule, review logs | Compliance Officer / IT Manager | Create a central HIPAA evidence folder by safeguard. | Good evidence reduces audit stress and improves decision-making. |

-OC Security Audit helps organizations assess HIPAA Security Rule safeguards, document risk, review technical controls, validate evidence, and prioritize remediation for ePHI protection.
+OC Security Audit helps organizations assess HIPAA Security Rule safeguards, document risk, review technical controls, validate evidence, and prioritize remediation for ePHI protection in Irvine, Orange County, Los Angeles County, and Southern California.